 Ron is a certified specialist of wine and an industry veteran with over 30 years in retail, wholesale and supplier experience.
 He is the coauthor of Wine & Dine: California Fine Wines Matched With Gourmet Recipes.
 He currently is the wine expert for CBS 2 TV in Chicago.
 He often contributes to Wine Spectator, Wine Enthusiast and Beverage Retailer magazines.
 Currently, Ron is the group manager for Kobrand Fine Wine & Spirits and oversees the North Central United States.
 When relaxing with family and friends, Ron’s favorite wines to enjoy are Champagne Taittinger and ports from Fonseca and Taylor Fladgate.

-Carole Caine has been a fixture in the Milwaukee media for 35 years.
-She recently completed a stint of 30 years as the cohost of a popular Milwaukee AM radio show.
-Carole was best known for telling stories of growing up in Beloit, Wisconsin to getting married and raising a family.
-Her self-deprecating way endeared her to her audience and still does today.
-Today, Carole can be seen on WVTV Super18 Milwaukee.
-She is the new host of the station and can be seen and heard daily covering some of the local events and entertainment happening around the city.
-She hosted a stage at Summerfest in Milwaukee, introducing major acts including Chris Isaak and Richard Marx.
-She also recently interviewed and introduced Harry Connick Jr. at the Riverside Theater in Milwaukee.
+Carole Caine has been a fixture in the media for 35 years.
+She completed a stint of 30 years as the co-host of a popular Milwaukee AM Radio show on 96.5 WKLH.
+Carole was best known for telling the stories of her life from growing up in Beloit, WI to getting married and raising a family in the Milwaukee area.
+Her self-deprecating way endeared her to her audience and still does to this day.

 Thomas J. Conrad